jbdevstudio/jbdevstudio-product/README.md

 * an update site (also known as a p2 repository)

-Installer jar(s) will be produced in installer/target/ and can be installed using 'java -jar jbdevstudio-*.jar'
+Installer jar(s) will be produced in installer/target/ and can be installed using 'java -jar devstudio-*.jar'

 Sources zip can be found in results/target/; you can build from the source zip in there by unpacking it, then using the same instructions above.